Sarah Brealey

 Published: Updated:

-Sarah Brealey is Managing Editor at Saga Exceptional, making sure that everything you read on the website is high-quality and trustworthy.
-She has more than 20 years of journalism experience.
-Sarah was previously Editor at the British Heart Foundation, where she ran its award-winning patient magazine and other editorial content.
+Sarah Brealey has more than 20 years of journalism experience, including being Editor at the British Heart Foundation, where she ran its award-winning patient magazine and other editorial content.
 She finds it incredibly rewarding to inform and inspire people with great content that gives them the information they need, and she does this by focusing on what readers want, combined with commitment to quality and attention to detail.
-She’s also a volunteer befriender for Age UK.